1st Battalion, 9th Marines: Operation Restore Hope

 In September 1993, 1st Battalion 9th Marines commanded by LtCol.
 Silva were the battalion deployed as the ground combat element of the 13th Marine Expeditionary Unit.
-The 13th MEU arrived off the coast of Somalia in early October onboard warships from Amphibious Squadron 5 USS New Orleans LPH-11, USS Denver LPD-9, USS Cayuga LST-1186 and USS Comstock LSD-45 in direct response to the Battle of Mogadishu fought on 3 and 4 October 1993.
+The 13th MEU arrived off the coast of Somalia in early October onboard warships from Amphibious Squadron 5 Battle of Mogadishu fought on 3 and 4 October 1993.
 The 13th MEU and 22nd Marine Expeditionary Unit formed the 1st Marine Expeditionary Brigade (1st MEB) commanded by General Peter Pace.
 1st MEB remained on station ready to provide support to United States and United Nations forces.

 1st MEB was disestablished when the 22nd MEU (SOC) was reassigned to the Mediterranean area of operations in mid-November.
 The 13th MEU remained as the principle rapid response force in support of the joint task force and participated in Operation Restore Hope and Operation Continue Hope.
 They also developed and executed two humanitarian assistance operations.
-The first, Operation Show Care took place in the cities of Marka and Qoryooley from 11–14 November.
+The first, Operation Show Care took place in the cities of Marka and Qoryooley from 11 to 14 November.
 From 1–3 December 1993, Operation More Care was conducted in the Old Port of Mogadishu.
 Both operations provided needed medical and dental assistance to Somali citizens.

 The 13th MEU (SOC) continued its presence mission through January, providing aircraft for the "Eyes Over Mogadishu" missions as well as sniper support at the United States Embassy compound.
 On 2 February 1994, the 24th MEU (SOC) relieved the 13th MEU (SOC).

 The battalion was deactivated on 9 September 1994 and redesignated 2nd Battalion 1st Marines.
 The battalion remained inactive from 1994 through 2007.